 When I was at school, I often heard the rhyme: “Sticks and stones may break my bones, but words will never hurt me.”
 If only that were true.
 The stuff I remember most are the harmful words that people have said to me.
 These words have stayed with me and have hurt me time and time again when I’ve remembered them.
 Words can stay with you forever.

 An article by The Telegraph reported on a study that decided to put the rhyme to the test.
 They conducted four experiments, concluding that physical and emotional/social pain can hurt the same when they occur.
 However, emotional/social pain has the unique ability to hurt us the same, over and over again when remembered.
 Whereas remembering physical pain is just the fleeting memory that you were hurt, rather than reliving the pain you actually felt at the time.

 Sticks and stones may break your bones, but words will stay with you forever Click To Tweet

-I became suicidal by the time I was 8 years old after years of racial abuse (Suicidal Child #ChildrensMentalHealthWeek: A Personal Lesson In Abuse) I suffered at primary school and on the streets of my home town.
+I became suicidal by the time I was eight years old after years of racial abuse (Suicidal Child #ChildrensMentalHealthWeek: A Personal Lesson In Abuse) I suffered at primary school and on the streets of my home town.
 It’s one of the reasons I hate going back home to see my family and friends.

 Let me add some context to all this for you.
 When I was born, I was the only black person in my family, I’m a mix of Afro-Caribbean and white.
 At primary school, I was the only black person.
 My home town is still 98.8% white at the last census.